Ken "Snakehips" Johnson: Impact and legacy

 The band broke up with Johnson's death, devastated and traumatised.
-Al Bowlly, the singer who sometimes performed with the band, was killed in an air raid the month after Johnson; others moved on to work with other bands: Harry Parry, the Welsh bandleader, hired Deniz, De Souza and Wilkins for his Radio Rhythm Sextet, while Barriteau started a mixed swing orchestra in 1942.
-Hutchinson worked with the bandleader Geraldo for three years, before he formed another all-black band, the "All-Coloured Orchestra", or "All-Star Coloured Band", that comprised many members of Johnson's group, including Williams, Stephenson, Roberts, Appleton, de Souza, Deniz and Coleridge Goode.
+Al Bowlly, the singer who sometimes performed with the band, was killed in an air raid the month after Johnson; others moved on to work with other bands: Harry Parry, the Welsh band-leader, hired Deniz, de Souza and Wilkins for his Radio Rhythm Sextet, and Barriteau started a mixed swing orchestra in 1942.
+Hutchinson worked with the band-leader Geraldo for three years, before he formed another all-black band, the "All-Coloured Orchestra", or "All-Star Coloured Band", that comprised many members of Johnson's group, including Williams, Stephenson, Roberts, Appleton, de Souza, Deniz and Coleridge Goode.
 The musical historian Roberta Freund Schwartz writes that the movement of "surviving members ... arguably improved the overall sound of native jazz".

 In 2013 the BBC screened Dancing on the Edge by Stephen Poliakoff.
 The series centred on a fictional jazz band in the early 1930s, led by Louis Lester (played by Chiwetel Ejiofor).
-The character was a composite of several band leaders of the time, including Johnson.
+The character was a composite of several band-leaders of the time, including Johnson.
 The same year the broadcaster Clemency Burton-Hill presented Swinging in the Blitz for the BBC, an exploration of the role of jazz in Britain during the Second World War; Johnson and his band's history was the focus for much of the programme.
 In 2019 the actor and writer Clarke Peters presented the BBC Radio 4 series Black Music in Europe: A Hidden History; the episode covering the Second World War included a history of Johnson and his band.